-Reference Model) that was executed in the following data libraries: ACM Digital Library, El Compendex, IEEE Digital Library, ISI Web of Science, Science Direct, Scopus, and Springer Link.
+Reference Model) that was executed in the following data libraries: ACM Digital Library1, El Compendex2, IEEE Digital Library3, ISI Web of Science Direct5, Scopus6, and Springer Link7.

 As results, 39 studies were considered for data extraction [Sena et al. 2017].
-From those studies, 11 reported the use of architectural patterns for big data systems.
-We only considered information that was explicit in the text or in the architecture about the patterns.
+These studies were completely read and relevant information to their architectures was extracted.
+We focused on requirements, forces, architectural design, standards, and architectural solutions that were considered in each study.
+From those 39 studies, only 11 reported the use of architectural patterns for big data systems.
+We just considered information that was explicit in the text or in the architecture about the patterns.
 We avoided to imply any information that was not detailed by the authors of the studies, because it could cause a threat to validity.

-In table I, we present the 11 studies, the patterns identified in each one, and their references.
+In table I, we present the 11 studies considered to this analysis, the patterns identified in each one, and their references.
 We extracted information from those studies to identify how the reported architectural patterns affect or benefit the accomplishment of requirements of quality attributes in Big Data systems, as presented in next section.